rossigee/bitnodes-hardware/README.md

 * Security updates are applied automatically
 * Root password disabled
 * Administration interface is accessible only from private networks
-* Hardware RNG enabled to increase system entropy for use by /dev/random which is used to generate:
+* Hardware RNG enabled to increase system entropy for use by /dev/random
-    * Secret key for Django project
-    * RPC password for Bitcoin client
-* Bitcoin client compiled without wallet support to ensure it operates only as a full node
+* Bitcoin client compiled without wallet to ensure it operates only as a full node

 ### Screenshots
 #### Dashboard